-11.2 When the maximum surface area of the package or container of prepackaged foods is less than 20 cm2, labeling items other than the following mandatory items can be marked on the sales container, or provided in the form of accompanying instructions, digital labels, etc. See Appendix C for the calculation method of the maximum surface areas.
+11.3 When the maximum surface area of the package or container of prepackaged foods is less than 20 cm2, only food name, net content, date of manufacture or shelf life expiration date, shelf life, storage conditions, name and contact information for manufactures and (or) operators, production licensing number, and code and serial number of the implemented product standard are mandatory items, other labeling items can be marked on the sales container, or provided in the form of accompanying instructions, digital labels, etc. See Appendix C for the calculation method of the maximum surface areas.
+Prepackaged foods sold by measurement should be marked with the words "measurement" or "measured weighing", and the net content should not be marked.